darioegb/ngx-error-message/README.md

 ```

 **step  2**
-**Add error message configuration in JSON file**
- Ngx-translate and others internationalizations packages manage json files for each idiom thant manage.
-For example is your application manage english langague you must create in assets/i18n/en.json, in the file you will have all the errors you need in your application.
-Every property in the json will be named as the error displayed by the form (using reactive forms), for example, when a field has an error you can write form.get('field').errors and receive the error object, by example:
+  Add the error message settings in the JSON file.
+Ngx-translate and other internationalization packages manage json files for each language used in the application.
+For example, if your application manages the English language you must create it in assets /i18n/en.json, in the file you will have all the errors you need in it.
+Each property in the json will be named as the error displayed by the form (using reactive forms), for example when a field has an error, you can write form.get ('field') .errors and receive the error object as the following:
 ```javascript
   // form.get('field').errors
   // The field is required and displays the error